UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What happens if I cancel my APG&E contract early?

 Both providers charge early termination fees (ETFs) for fixed-rate contracts.
-These fees vary by plan and term length, so it is vital to check your specific plan’s Terms of Service and EFL before switching.
+These fees vary by plan and term length, so it is vital to check your specific plan’s Terms of Service and EFL before switching to understand the exact cost of canceling.

 Who has better customer service, Gexa or APG&E?